 Unfortunately, many therapists are working online without doing the necessary additional training that qualifies them to work online.
 This training is on top of their professional standard qualifications.
 There are different skills involved when working online and many things to consider alongside what a counsellor would usually need to be aware of when working face to face.
 The BACP (one of the leading professional bodies for counsellors) say “online provision is a specialist area, requiring a level of competence at least as high as that for face-to-face work”.

-Therefore, what you want to be looking for is someone who is a member of the Association for Counselling and Therapy Online (ACTO).
-This is in addition to their professional membership body such as BACP or UKCP.
+Therefore, what you want to be looking for is someone who has done the appropriate level of extra training in online counselling (this is normally a course which is a minimum of 80 hours).
+This is in addition to their professional training which enables them to work as a counsellor.
 This shows they are fully qualified as a counsellor and then have completed sufficient additional training to work online.